The origin of cetaceans.

 by time news

 Three decades ago, in the 1990s, molecular biology revolutionized the classification of living beings.
-Until then, the classifications were based exclusively on anatomical characters, which in many cases was misleading.
-For example, it was believed that the closest relatives of hippos were pigs and wild boars until genetics showed that they are closer to ruminants.
-But the most surprising thing is that ruminants are not the closest relatives of hippos either; the closest living relatives of hippos are… cetaceans, that is, whales and dolphins.
-So cetaceans have to be classified within the group of ungulates, with cows, pigs, deer, antelopes, camels…
+Until then, classifications⁢ were based exclusively on ⁣anatomical characteristics, which in many cases was misleading.
+For example, ⁣the closest relatives of hippos were believed to be pigs and wild boars until genetics proved that⁣ they are closer to ⁢ruminants.
+But the most surprising thing is that not even ruminants are the closest relatives of hippos; The closest living ⁣relatives of hippos are… cetaceans, that⁣ is, whales ⁣and dolphins.
+Cetaceans must therefore be classified in the ungulate group, together with cows,⁤ pigs, deer, antelopes, camels…

 You may also like